ericstoneking/42/Readme how to install in windows way2.rst

 Wait for the download

-Try to open the console and type "bash" if don't work; restart computer...
+Try to open the "Windows PowerShell(Admin)" and type "bash" if don't work, download "Ubuntu" from "Microsoft Store".
+Wait for the dowload, and open the "Windows PowerShell(Admin)" and type "bash"; (if don't work restart computer...)

 Download 42
 Put 42 folder in C:\